-We use functional expression to inform the diagnosis and genetic counselling in patients with myotonia congenita.
-Here we report analysis of the correlation of the functional properties of 95 distinct missense variants with the reported inheritance pattern of 223 probands in a diagnostic service setting and assess the implications for the use of functional data to improve genetic counselling in myotonia congenita.
+We use functional expression to inform the diagnosis and genetic counselling in patients with MC.
+Here we report analysis of the correlation of the functional properties of 95 distinct missense variants with the reported inheritance pattern of 223 probands in a diagnostic service setting and assess the implications for the use of functional data to improve genetic counselling in MC.